jimmyrosen/wpcommunity-process/process.md

     * Update the website with date
     * Open ticket sales (reserve tickets for volunteers, speakers, sponsors)
     * Write thank you posts for each sponsor
-* More volunteers
+* Volunteers
- * Call for volounteers post
+  * Call for volunteers post
 * Fundraising
   * Call for sponsors post
 * Speakers